 You may be able to make a withdrawal, not including the $1000 Kickstart and any Government Contributions, if the Supervisor is reasonably satisfied that you are suffering or likely to suffer from significant financial hardship.

 Significant financial hardship includes difficulties arising because of:

 To start the process, please call us on 0800 855 322.
-We will liaise with the Trustee about your application.
+We will liaise with the Supervisor about your application.